 All seniors on campus complete a year-long, senior thesis project.
 Biology majors use this opportunity to become engaged in an in-depth, independent research investigation.
 Follow this link to read more about Biology Senior Theses and to see a list of the diverse research topics that Reed Biology Majors and Biochemistry and Molecular Biology (BMB) Majors have pursued over the years.
 Abstracts are included at this link for many of the recent thesis research projects completed in the Biology Department

 Reed Magazine has occasionally profiled Biology seniors and their thesis projects.
+The June 2016 issue featured an article on Michael Weiss and his project on the social structure of killer whales.
 The September 2012 issue featured an article on Lauren Carley and her thesis research determining the role of ascorbate peroxidase (APX), an antioxidant-associated enzyme, in the ability of poplars to tolerate environmental stress.

 The Biology Department also has an ongoing program of Research Seminars that take place on most Friday afternoons of the academic year.
 The list of invited speakers is chosen to represent a diverse cross-section of the biological sciences.
 The Seminar Schedule for the current academic year is available online.
 Please check back as this information is updated regularly.